LaVi-Lab/FTTT/README.md

     | HumanEval | [🤗](https://huggingface.co/datasets/openai/openai_humaneval) |

     > [!NOTE]
-    > All downloaded datasets should be stored into a folder named `datasets`.
+    > All downloaded datasets should be stored in a folder named `datasets`.

-- Another important asset of this repo is the question indices of the test sets, as we only evaluate on hard questions that cannot be solved by the raw LLM initially.
+- Another important asset of this repo is the question indices of the test sets, as we only evaluate hard questions that cannot be solved by the raw LLM initially.
 You can download these indices from [Google Drive](https://drive.google.com/file/d/1YrPXcXG_-4OTgo7HlujpTfSQU1XU0Gev/view?usp=sharing) and unzip them to the folder `metadata`.

     <details>
     <summary>Reproducing question indices</summary>